 The amount of time you may be allowed for disability leave will be the greater of the following:

-- The amount of leave you have accrued (the combined total of your annual leave, sick leave, personal holiday, and compensatory time)
+- The amount of time off you have accrued (the combined total of your vacation time off, sick time off, personal holiday, and compensatory time)

-- Nine months of combined paid and unpaid leave, including shared leave
+- Nine months of combined paid and unpaid time off, including shared leave

 Some, or all, of your disability leave may be covered by the Family and Medical Leave Act.
 FMLA runs at the same time as, not in addition to, your disability leave.